Sadashiv/devops_stuff/aws/IAM_S2.md

 - Signed URL is for individual files 1 file = 1 URL
 - Signed cookie is for multiple files 1 cookie = multiple files
 - If your origin is EC2, then use CloudFront
+You can invalidate and this will go away from edge location

 Note: Snowball topic is optional for AWS Exam
 Snowball is transfering the very high data to AWS